Troubleshooting a 403 (unauthorized) error and getting back into Amazon Lightsail

-If your AWS account or your AWS Identity and Access Management (IAM) user was recently created, wait a few minutes, and then refresh your browser.
+If your AWS account or your (IAM) user was recently created, wait a few minutes, and then refresh your browser.

 If it’s been a while since you last signed in, refresh your browser.
 If you're prompted to sign in again, be sure to use an IAM user that has access to Lightsail.

 If your IAM user doesn’t have access to Lightsail, then contact the AWS account root user or an IAM user with administrator access to request access to Lightsail.
 To learn more, see Manage access to Amazon Lightsail for an IAM user.